tv104/orakul/README.md

 Work in progress.
 Things to do
 - Error handlings like timeouts
 - Improve ThreeJS perf
-- Page without previous questions/answers
+- Page with previous questions/answers

 **Orakul** is a verifiably random answer generator powered by [Chainlink VRF](https://docs.chain.link/vrf) and built with Next.js.